nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:

-The Chatbot will reply that the task has been successfully marked as incomplete
+The Chatbot will respond that the task has been successfully marked as incomplete

 ```
 OK!
 I've marked this task as not done yet: